 - Gives a greater collaboration between Customers, Developers, and Tester.

 - It has a great positive impact on the testing and deployment stage.

 - Greater clarity on business goals and customer requirements.

-- Reaches larger customer set as it uses non-technical languages.
+- Reaches a larger customer set as it uses non-technical languages.

 - Helps in defining acceptance criteria before development.

-- Focuses on system’s behavior from client’s and developer’s point of view.
+- Focuses on the system’s behavior from the client’s and developer’s point of view.

 - Helps in avoiding unnecessary features and includes important features.

 - Reduces effort for post-modification and post-deployment defects.